apache/apisix/docs/en/latest/FAQ.md

 ## How does APISIX configure ETCD with authentication

 Suppose you have an ETCD cluster that enables the auth.
-To access this cluster, you need to configure the correct username and password for Apache APISIX.
-Edit the `conf/config.yaml` file as follows:
+To access this cluster, you need to configure the correct username and password for Apache APISIX in `conf/config.yaml`:

 ```yaml
 deployment: